freelan-developers/teapot/docs/source/the_party_file.rst

 ========================== ======================== =====================================================================================================================================
 Extension                  Parameters               Role
 ========================== ======================== =====================================================================================================================================
+`root`                     style                    Get the absolute path to the root of the :term:`party file`.

+                                                    Returns the complete path, in an operating system specific manner.

+                                                    On UNIX and its derivatives, forward slashes are used.
+On Windows, backwards slashes are used.

+                                                    If `style` is set to ``unix``, forward slashes are used, even on Windows.
+This is useful inside MSys or Cygwin environments.
 `prefix`                   style                    Get the complete prefix for the current attendee/builder.

                                                     Returns the complete path, in an operating system specific manner.